Attributio/attributio-hugo/content/platform/crm/insightly.md

 +++
-title = "Google Analytics Ecommerce Tracking For Insightly - Attributio" name = "Insightly" keywords = "insightly, , google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Insightly to find our where your leads are coming from.
+title = "Google Analytics CRM Tracking For Insightly - Attributio" name = "Insightly" keywords = "insightly, , google analytics, crm, adwords, facebook, ppc, attribution, track leads, conversion tracking" description = "Connect Google Analytics with Insightly to find our where your leads are coming from.
 Track leads from the source - from search to ppc."